 The pooled water will soften the roofing material and lead to leaks that can cause damage that is costly to repair.
 Furthermore, standing water provides an ideal environment for mosquitoes to lay their eggs, causing the possibility of health issues for people living, working or even walking near your building.
 If you suspect that there are low spots in your flat roof, you should ask a reputable contractor to conduct a thorough inspection so that repairs can be made in a timely manner.

 Alpha Roofing is a premier Austin commercial roofing contractor.
 We have the expertise to repair, install and replace flat roofs on commercial roofing buildings as well as residential structures.
-We also install metal roofing systems, asphalt shingles, skylights, attic insulation, wood siding and gutters.
-In addition, we repair asphalt shingles, offer debris and moss removal, repair chimneys and offer maintenance plans and roof inspections.
+We also install metal roofing systems, asphalt shingles, skylights, and wood siding, we repair asphalt shingles, offer debris and moss removal, repair chimneys and offer maintenance plans and roof inspections.
 Our crews provide courteous, professional service and deliver exceptional work.
 If you would like to receive a free estimate, or have more questions about Commercial Roofing & Low Spots, you can either call (512) 777-1086 or complete our quote request form online.